axieax/urlview.nvim/README.md

 ### ✔️ Native (vim.ui.select)

-You can customise the appearance of `vim.ui.select` with plugins such as [dressing.nvim](https://github.com/stevearc/dressing.nvim).
-In the demo above, I used the [telescope](https://github.com/nvim-telescope/telescope.nvim) option, which further allows me to filter and fuzzy search through my entries.
+You can customise the appearance of `vim.ui.select` with plugins such as [dressing.nvim](https://github.com/stevearc/dressing.nvim) and [telescope-ui-select.nvim](https://github.com/nvim-telescope/telescope-ui-select.nvim).
+In the demo above, I used [dressing.nvim](https://github.com/stevearc/dressing.nvim)'s Telescope option, which allows me to further filter and fuzzy search through my entries.

 ### 🔭 Telescope